arangodb/arangodb/Documentation/UserManual/FoxxManager.md

 First Steps with the Foxx Manager{#UserManualFoxxManagerFirstSteps}
 ===================================================================

 The Foxx manager is a shell program.
-It should have been installed under `/usr/bin` when installing the ArangoDB package.
+It should have been installed under `/usr/bin` or `/usr/local/bin` when installing the ArangoDB package.
 An instance of the ArangoDB server must be up and running.